 - 3 eggs

-- In a small mixing bowl, combine yeast and 1 tsp brown sugar with milk, warmed to between 100F to 110F.
+- In a small mixing bowl, combine yeast and 1 teaspoon brown sugar with milk, warmed to between 100F to 110F.
 Let rest for 7-10 minutes to allow yeast to prove.

 - In a mixing bowl with a hand mixer, or in a stand mixer with the paddle attachment, combine gluten free flour, brown sugar, salt, and baking powder.
 Mix.
 Add the yeast mixture and combine.